 Music is constantly evolving, inspiring creativity and expression in a way that no other subject can.
-That's why we have designed a relevant and contemporary GCSE qualification that offers your students the chance to study a wide range of musical genres, with more opportunities for practical learning.
-Our GCSE brings theory, listening and composition to life in new and engaging ways, and links to the world around us like never before.
+The GCSE is relevant and contemporary and offers your students the chance to study a wide range of musical genres, with more opportunities for practical learning.
+The GCSE brings theory, listening and composition to life in new and engaging ways, and links to the world around us like never before.

-We know that every student has different learning styles and musical tastes, which is why our GCSE values all music styles, skills and instruments.
+Every student has different learning styles and musical tastes, which is why the GCSE values all music styles, skills and instruments.
 Broadens your minds and foster a love of all music with a qualification that students of all abilities and backgrounds will enjoy.